Cities Near The Swiss Alps: Most Scenic Switzerland Cities

 Lucerne, Switzerland

-Mount Pilatus.
-Draw a slash to your bucket list by riding the world’s steepest cog railway to the summit of Mount Pilatus, accessible from Lucerne.
-This 2,128-meter will let you see the awe-inspiring scenery of Lake Lucerne and surrounding mountains.
+Mount Pilatus — Cross off an item on your bucket list by taking a ride on the world’s steepest cog railway to the summit of Mount Pilatus, which is accessible from Lucerne.
+From this 2,128-meter high point, you can take in the awe-inspiring scenery of Lake Lucerne and the surrounding mountains.

 Mount Pilatus

-Lucerne Old Town.
-Travel back to medieval times by exploring the Old Town of Lucerne.
-Walk along the cobbled streets nestled in between the houses and establishments structures with the preserved architecture of old Europe.
-The Old town of Lucerne is traffic-free, so prepare to experience an absolute throwback to the past!
+Lucerne Old Town — Take a journey back to medieval times by exploring the Old Town of Lucerne.
+Stroll along the cobbled streets nestled between houses and establishments, all showcasing the preserved architecture of ancient Europe.
+The Old Town of Lucerne is free from traffic, so get ready for a genuine throwback to the past!

 Lucerne Old Town

-Chapel Bridge.
-Enter the iconic emblem of Lucerne.
-There you can learn the history of Lucerne by looking up to the ceilings of the bridge.
-After the bridge, you can go to the nearby shops and stores to see, relax and admire the bridge from afar.
+Chapel Bridge — Step into the iconic emblem of Lucerne.
+Here, you can learn about the history of Lucerne by examining the ceilings of the bridge.
+Once you’ve crossed the bridge, consider visiting the nearby shops and stores.
+From there, you can relax and admire the bridge from a distance.

 Chapel Bridge

-Musegg Wall.
-Built during the 14th century, Musegg Wall stands as a wonder that has protected the citizens of Lucerne for centuries now.
-It’s a breathtaking sight that will quench your curiosity about life in Europe hundreds of years ago.
-Embedded to it is the oldest clock in the city, which has been there for 500 years now.
+Musegg Wall — Constructed in the 14th century, Musegg Wall stands as a marvel that has safeguarded the citizens of Lucerne for many centuries.
+It’s an impressive sight that will satisfy your curiosity about life in Europe hundreds of years ago.
+Incorporated into it is the city’s oldest clock, which has been in place for 500 years.

 Musegg Wall

-Swiss Museum of Transport.
-Like Thun, Lucerne isn’t stuck in the past with its cobblestone alleys.
-Lucerne houses the Swiss Museum of Transport, where the old to modern vehicles used in Switzerland are exhibited.
-See Switzerland’s first locomotive, cars from all eras, aircraft, and more!
+Swiss Museum of Transport — Similar to Thun, Lucerne isn’t confined to the past with its cobblestone streets.
+It is home to the Swiss Museum of Transport, where vehicles from various eras in Switzerland’s history are on display.
+Here, you can see Switzerland’s first locomotive, cars from different periods, aircraft, and more.

 Below you will see a table showing the summary of the routes from Lucerne to the most visited tourist spots in the Swiss Alps.